 - 1. Satisfactory Academic Progress Appeal Form - 2.
 Documentation supporting the extenuating circumstances - 3.
-Student written statement regarding why he/she failed to make satisfactory academic progress, including what has changed that will allow the student to make satisfactory academic progress at the end of the next evaluation period - 4.
-An academic plan prepared and signed by the student and an academic advisor outlining the sequence and semester in which courses must be taken and successfully completed to attain satisfactory academic progress on schedule to graduate from the student's chosen program within the maximum time frame for aid eligibility student can achieve satisfactory academic progress and complete their program within the maximum time frame by following an academic plan.
+Student written statement regarding why they failed to make satisfactory academic progress, including what has changed that will allow the student to make satisfactory academic progress at the end of the next evaluation period

+4. An academic plan prepared and signed by the student and an academic advisor outlining the sequence and semester in which courses must be taken and successfully completed to attain satisfactory academic progress on schedule to graduate from the student's chosen program within the maximum time frame for aid eligibility

 An appeal will be reviewed by the Director of Financial Aid, or designated college personnel.
 Appeals will be considered if the documentation provided by the student strongly supports the extenuating circumstances, explaining the student's situation and what has changed that will allow the student to meet satisfactory progress requirements.
-The included documentation must also give indication the
+The included documentation must also give indication the student can achieve satisfactory academic progress and complete their program within the maximum time frame by following an academic plan.